It had been a long time since I’ve galloped. Literally.

 So the next time you experience a bit of resistance from a horse, perhaps re-evaluate how you’re interpreting what you think your horse is doing.
 Remember, his physical behavior is a reflection of his mental and emotional state.
-If you could change how he feels about what you’re presenting, what sort of physical change might follow and imagine what you might be able to accomplish with quality in the long run!
+If you could change how he feels on the inside bout what you’re presenting, what sort of physical change might follow and imagine what you might be able to accomplish with quality in the long run!

 As the year is coming to an end, I find myself looking back towards my equine related experiences.
 This year in particular I’ve enjoyed a balanced blend between new and past students, their horses and participating in their ongoing journey.
 As I mentally started to review different teaching and training highlights, the most common theme throughout the year has been the “mirror” one.
 I know have stated many times that often our horse is a mirror of ourselves, and we don’t always like what we see.